Einselection, Equilibrium and Cosmology: Cosmological Discussion

 Another example is de Sitter equilibrium cosmology (dSE)~\cite{AlbrechtSorbo:2004ke,Albrecht:2009vr,Albrecht:2011yg,Albrecht:2014eaa}.
 This is a cosmological picture motivated by the idea that the observed cosmic acceleration could be due to a fundamentally stable cosmological constant that defines an equilibrium state for the Universe (along the lines of our discussions of de Sitter space in Sect.\ref{sec:CosmoBackground}).
 In that picture, the equilibrium state would be the global quantum state and our observed Universe would be regarded as fluctuation, destined to equilibrate back to de Sitter as we evolve closer to a state dominated by the cosmological constant (conceptually similar to the behavior of the histories we explored with the ACL model).

 Simple arguments suggest that dSE models should suffer from a ``Boltzmann Brain'' problem~\cite{BOLTZMANN_1895,Eddington1931,FeynmanCharacter,Dyson:2002pf,AlbrechtSorbo:2004ke,CarrollBad:2017gkl}.
 This term refers to the apparent discrepancy between the fact that in equilibrium small fluctuations are much more likely than large ones, yet our Universe appears to be a large fluctuation.
 Novel quantum gravity effects could provide a way out of the Boltzmann Brain problem for dSE models~\cite{Albrecht:2014eaa}, but even so fluctuations that resemble our Universe would be Boltzmann suppressed.
 An enthusiast of dSE cosmologies might still find a global state dictated by the laws of physics (via equilibration processes) more compelling than one constructed in a more ad hoc manner, and therefore accept the price of Boltzmann suppression.
 As discussed in~\cite{Albrecht:2014eaa}, fluctuations like our Universe could be the most likely fluctuations which actually exhibit an arrow of time.
+On the other hand, should the exotic phenomena such as proposed in~\cite{Albrecht:2014eaa} not be realized, colleagues who are not willing to favor low probability histories by using theoretical priors may well regard the free availability of out-of-equilibrium histories demonstrated in this work to further enhance the Boltzmann Brain problem.
+Such a perspective could extend more broadly to many cosmological scenarios, not just dSE.

 We add one more general thought about dSE models: While in most of this paper we used the notion of equilibrium as a ``straw man'' to represent the absence of an arrow of time, for dSE models equilibrium is a fundamental part of the physical picture.
 If we had concluded that equilibrium conditions prevent the emergence of classicality due to the absence of einselection (as we thought might be the case at the start of this project), that would have created major problems for the dSE picture.
 Instead, our results are consistent with identifying histories describing an arrow of time despite the overall equilibrium conditions, as have already been explored heuristically in the dSE literature.